smartobjectoriented/EMISO/doc/source/portainer/portainer.rst

 In the context of the EMISO project, *Portainer* will be employed and customized to extend its functionality in order to effectively support SO3 Containers.

-It is build in tow parts: *Portainer Server* which runs on the Host/control PC and a *Portainer-Agent* running in each *Smart Object*.
+*Portainer* consists of two parts: a Server and an Agent.
+Both run as lightweight containers.
+The *Portainer* Agent runs on the node in your cluster and communicates with the *Portainer* Server.

 ******
 Server